 What Soil Types Might I Find on my Plot?

-These rocks have a high bearing capacity.
+Limestone, granite, sandstone, shale and hard solid chalk are all rocks that have a high bearing capacity.
 The rock may simply need to be stripped back and levelled off to build from.

 Gravel and sand

-If the water table is high (i.e. the gravel is submerged), the bearing capacity is halved, so it’s important to keep the foundations as high as possible.
+If the water table is high (for instance if the gravel is submerged), the bearing capacity will be halved, so it’s important to keep the foundations as high as possible.
 A shallow, reinforced, wide strip foundation may be suitable.

 Sand holds together reasonably well when damp, compacted and uniform, but trenches may collapse and so sheet piling is often used to retain the ground in trenches until the concrete is poured.